Cardwell Visitor & Heritage Centre - at the Historic Bush Telegraph

 The old Cardwell Telegraph and Post Office (now known as the Bush Telegraph) was built in 1870 and is one of the oldest buildings in North Queensland.
-It has been entered on the Queensland Heritage Register, the Register of the National Trust and the Register of the National Estate of the Australian Heritage Commission.
+It is listed on the Queensland Heritage Register, the Register of the National Trust and the Register of the National Estate of the Australian Heritage Commission.

-The telegraph office building harks back to Cardwell's earliest days, having survived both cyclones and termites.
-It has also played a role in the 20th century as a focus for the town.
-The old post office, former courthouse, lock-up and old shire hall tell the story of Cardwell and its place in communications which were vital to the development of North Queensland.
-The old hall was severely damaged by Cyclone Yasi in February 2011, but was rebuilt in 2012 to reproduce its former aspects.
+The telegraph building harks back to Cardwell's earliest days.
+The old post office, courthouse, lock-up and shire hall tell the story of Cardwell and its vital role in the development of North Queensland.
+The old hall was badly damaged by Cyclone Yasi in February 2011 but has been lovingly restored.

 The buildings were officially opened as a heritage centre in 2003.